jsburckhardt/silver-giggle/.github/ISSUE_TEMPLATE/issue.md

 ---
-name: Tracking issue
+name: Issue
 about: Use this template for tracking new features.
-title: "[DATE]: [FEATURE NAME]"
+title: "[FEATURE NAME]"
-labels: tracking issue, needs triage
+labels: bug, documentation
 assignees: jsburckhardt
 milestone: somethingfun
 ---